 The existence of germs is not new with this recent outbreak.
 We all know of times where an outbreak decimated the workforce, due to the flu or cold outbreak.
 Think of how that made its way around the office.
 If you think it came strictly from airborne contact or touch, you would be wrong.

 We receive calls from business owners asking about our disinfecting and fogging services in the event of someone contracting Coronavirus.
 This would be a most unfortunate situation, which we are well-equipped to handle.
 The problem is, this is the wrong mindset.

 I used to sell IT services for years, one of the toughest solutions to sell back then was cybersecurity.
-After all, our human behaviour has many of us thinking “It won’t happen to me/us”.
+After all, our human behavior has many of us thinking “It won’t happen to me/us”.
 Consider that most burglar alarm systems are sold after a home gets broken into, not before.
 Most generators and flood insurance policies are purchased after a major hurricane rips through an area — not the sunny days preceding it.

 Waiting until an outbreak happens before you thoroughly disinfect the workplace, home, or vehicle will often only be worse.
 How many others were affected?
 This is a new time, we need to develop a regular practice to improve our spaces, we should be thinking proactively.

 What many don’t realize is that the assumed areas, such as a toilet seat aren’t always the highest source of germs.

 The image below compares the difference in the level of microbes between a toilet seat, and the average desk phone, keyboard, or mouse.